 PHASE VII – Develop suicide prevention curriculum in concert with clinicians, educators, survivors and researchers that target creative writers.

-IS A FRIEND OR FAMILY MEMBER THINKING ABOUT SUICIDE?
+IS A FRIEND OR FAMILY MEMBER IN CRISIS?

 WHAT TO DO